kyverno/kyverno/test/conformance/kuttl/generate/policy/cornercases/pol-data-create-on-trigger-deletion/README.md

 ## Description

-This is a corner case test to ensure a generate data rule can be triggered on the deletion of the trigger resource.
+This is a corner case test to ensure a generate data rule, with sync enabled, can be triggered on the deletion of the trigger resource.

 ## Expected Behavior